 Downtown as a destination is somewhat defined by the visual appearance of the major gateways leading there.
 For Murray these major gateways are Main Street and 4th Street.
-The Main Street gateway generally consists of older stately single-family homes, a library and a school.
-The
+The Main Street gateway generally consists of older stately single-family homes, a library, and a school.

-Planning Commission will maintain the nature of this area by limiting the conversion of singlefamily residences to multi-family and commercial uses.
+The Planning Commission will maintain the nature of this area by limiting the conversion of single- family residences to multi-family and commercial uses.

-The 4th Street north and south gateways consist of mixed commercial uses and the Calloway County Judicial Center.
-The Planning Commission desires that the appearance of these gateways be improved.
+The 4th Street north and south gateways consist of mixed commercial uses and the

+Calloway County Judicial Center.
+The Planning Staff and the Planning Commission desires that the appearance of these gateways be improved.
 Future Land Use Maps indicate that certain areas along the gateways should be converted from commercial uses to residential uses.
-In addition, architectural standards for new commercial activities will be developed by the Planning Commission to improve the appearance of the 4th Street gateway.
+In addition, architectural standards for new commercial activities will be developed by the Planning Staff and the Planning Commission to improve the appearance of the 4th Street gateway.